What is NEXUS?

 It's important to note that there are no changes to the entry or re-entry requirements into Canada.

-NEXUS members who are permanent residents of Canada or the U.S. are still required to travel with a passport.
-In addition, permanent residents of Canada or the U.S are required to provide proof of permanent residence, and may be requested to present these documents to the officer upon arrival at the border.
+NEXUS members who are permanent residents of Canada or the U.S. must travel with a passport.
+In addition, permanent residents of Canada or the U.S are required to provide proof of permanent residence.
+You may be asked to present these documents to the officer upon arrival at the border.

 Note that NEXUS members who choose to use their NEXUS card in a non-NEXUS lane will be processed as a regular traveller and will not receive the benefit of expedited entry.